 The Collaborative on Academic Careers in Higher Education (COACHE) survey is a tool used by institutions to gather faculty perceptions on their workplace experience.
 Beginning by highlighting the areas where we are doing well and where you feel the institution could improve, this survey helps guide efforts to increase faculty satisfaction and advance faculty-centric initiatives across the university.

 UCF conducted its initial COACHE survey during Spring 2015, requesting responses from more than 1,200 full-time faculty members – instructors, lecturers, tenured and tenure-track – in every college.
 We will continue to reassess every three years with a new survey and compare results to ensure continual progress.
 Our next survey will run from February 2018 through April 2018.

-- Nature of work, including research, service and teaching loads
+- Nature of work including research, service and teaching loads

 - Personal and family policies